Bader Al-Fadhel: 2016-2021

 Bader made his debut for the first team mainly as a winger as he was called up at the age of 19 after signing his first team contract.

-while with the first team Bader played for the under 19’s and under 21’s as being a substitute for the first team. while eventually being a rotational player and being a major key role in the club’s success when they won Emir Cup in 2020 and the infamous 2020-21 League Championship.
+During his time with the first team, Bader played for the under 19’s and under 21’s as a substitute.
+Eventually he became a rotational player and played a role in winning the Emir Cup in 2020 and the 2020-21 League Championship.

 Al-Shabab

 2021-22

 In the 2021-22 season Bader was not given much play time, in the January transfer window after winning Crown Prince Cup and Super Cup he was loaned to Al-Shabab on a short term deal from February till July.

 Return to Al-Arabi

 2023- Present

 Upon making his return coming on as a substitute scoring against Al-Riffa SC in the 2022 AFC Cup.
 Moving from that point Bader became a significant rotational player, and kept the dominant midfielder role.

 At the end of the 2023-24 season new came out that Bader would not join the club’s preseason tour due to his late salary payments from the previous season and was considered terminating his contract amid legal actions. with soon rejoin the team after agreeing to continue.